juanmescobedo/hugo-webpage/content/home/experience.md

     date_start: '2020-08-15'
     date_end: '2021-05-31'
     description: |2-
-        * I prepared and presented reports on public policy and development
+        * Prepared and presented reports on public policy and development
-        * I coded and processed +200 interviews with police officers in Mexico City
+        * Coded and processed +200 interviews with police officers in Mexico City
-        * I applied multi-level models to predict quarterly performances on security based on INEGI's surveys
+        * Applied multi-level models to predict quarterly performances on security based on INEGI's surveys
-        * I automated the creation of weekly reports and +600 data visualizations
+        * Automated the creation of weekly reports and +600 data visualizations

   - title: Data Science Intern
     company: Mexico's National Laboratory of Public Policy